 Not ready for intimacy

-Sometimes people don’t understand relationship fundamentals because they aren’t really ready for real intimacy.
+Sometimes people don’t understand relationship fundamentals because they aren’t really ready for real emotional intimacy.
 Often that’s because there is early childhood relationship wounding.
-If that wounding isn’t healed, (which it can through therapy), then it will get replayed and acted out in adult relationships.
+If that wounding isn’t healed, (which it can through therapy or even tantric healing), then it will get replayed and acted out in adult relationships.
 This will also cause a relationship to fail.
 Here are some examples of how that wounding plays out.

 23. #21 and #22 can leave a person feeling as though they don’t matter and therefore: